 Prepare the dough:

-- Place all ingredients, including all of the stiff starter, in a mixing bowl of a stand mixer fitted with a dough hook attachment.
+- Place all ingredients and the stiff starter, except for the butter, in a mixing bowl of a stand mixer fitted with a dough hook attachment.
 Use the hook to stir everything around a bit so when you turn the machine on, the flour won't fly around and wet ingredients won't splash (it happened to me before!).

 - Start with the lowest speed to mix things up and then increase to speed 2 and knead for about 5 minutes or until it forms a dough.
 If the dough is too dry to come together, you can add a bit of milk one teaspoon at a time.
 Don't add too much as we haven't added the butter yet